d3nd3/soflinux/README.md

 `@outsideContainer $HOME/.loki/sof-base` - .pak files are loaded from this directory, also monted into the container at run-time.
 Its also the folder that an **autoexec.cfg** is searched.
 `@insideContainer /home/mullins/sof/static_files` - game pak files, pak0,pak1,pak2 etc.

+## TroubleShooting
+If you use proprietry gpu drivers, you might want to edit the Dockerfile to install the priorietry glx drivers.
+If you're gpu doesn't function with the mesa drivers in the default repo of `bionic`, you may want to try upgrading the drivers there, using a fresh mesa ppa (also by appending to the Dockerfile).